 Mission & Distinguishing Characteristics

-The Department of World Languages and Cultures' highly diverse, international community is committed to collaborating in innovative work that crosses both national and disciplinary boundaries.
-Faculty members’ diverse fields of expertise range from foreign language education to cultural studies, literary theory, intercultural competence, linguistics, and film studies.
+The Department of World Languages and Cultures' international community is committed to collaborating in innovative work that crosses both national and disciplinary boundaries.
+Faculty members’ fields of expertise range from foreign language education to cultural studies, literary theory, intercultural competence, linguistics, and film studies.
 In addition, each faculty member is an experienced and committed foreign language teacher.
 The Department contributes significantly to the College mission of facilitating an understanding of human interaction across world cultures and time, enhancing awareness of global perspectives, and fostering in students the knowledge, skills, and versatility needed to succeed personally, academically, and professionally in an ever-changing society.

 The Department has a strong commitment to: